FelSiq/antiderivative-solution-insertion-on-images/symbol-recognition/README.md

 The new data is placed in a new subrepository named "data-augmented-preprocessed."

 ## Predictive models using CNN
 The preprocessed data is used to train a CNN classifier model.
-It was tested 26 different CNN architectures for this task.
+It was tested 24 different CNN architectures for this task.
 All tested architectures were kept in the [Symbol recognition module](./symbol_recog.py) for reference.

-The results are kept in the [results](./results) subrepository.

 The best model (with higher evaluation accuracy) is chosen, and then re-trained with all available data (with validation splits to used early stopping).